ReDI-School/berlin-html-and-css/lesson19/index.md

+---
-title:  - Importing Libraries Icons, Fonts, and more!
+title: "Lesson 15 - Importing Libraries Icons, Fonts, and more!s"
-nav_order:
+nav_order: 15
-I removed this file from the order but I don't want to delete it
+---

-# Project + Importing Libraries for Icons & Fonts
+# Lesson 15 - Importing Libraries Icons, Fonts, and more!

 ## Agenda